-Prescription drugs can be used with psychotherapy to treat depression and promote mental wellbeing.
+Prescription drugs can be used with psychotherapy to treat depression and promote mental well-being.

 Additional Treatments for Depression

-Other possible help for depression includes family therapy, group therapy, holistic therapy, creative therapy, mindfulness, transcranial magnetic stimulation (TMS), electroconvulsive therapy (ECT), and more.
-While much help for depression is available as an outpatient, some people achieve safer, faster, effective, and long-lasting results at a specialist treatment center for depression.
+Other possible help for depression include family therapy, group therapy, holistic therapy, creative therapy, mindfulness, transcranial magnetic stimulation (TMS), electroconvulsive therapy (ECT), and more.
+While much help for depression is available as an outpatient, some people achieve safer, faster, more effective, and long-lasting results at a specialist treatment center for depression.